TrellixVulnTeam/Face_Recognize_Y61U/README.md

-# Face Recognition with MTCNN(face detect) + InsightFace(recognize)
+# Face Recognition with InsightFace
 Recognize and manipulate faces with Python and its support libraries.
-Bài toán sử dụng [MTCNN](https://github.com/ipazc/mtcnn) để detecting khuôn mặt, sau đó là tinh chỉnh khuôn mặt(xoay về đúng hướng) trước khi embedding face bằng model insightFace (vector 512D)[InsightFace](https://github.com/deepinsight/insightface).
-Cuối cùng, Neuron Network(softmax) + cosinSimilarity để dự đoán khuôn mặt thuộc class nào hoặc unknow
+The project uses [MTCNN](https://github.com/ipazc/mtcnn) for detecting faces, then applies a simple alignment for each detected face and feeds those aligned faces into embeddings model provided by [InsightFace](https://github.com/deepinsight/insightface).
+Finally, a softmax classifier was put on top of embedded vectors for classification task.

 ## Getting started
 ### Requirements